How to Split Cell in Google Sheets – Simple Step-by-Step Guide

 This document outlines the procedure to split cells in Google Sheets, enabling data within a single cell to be divided into multiple cells based on a chosen delimiter.
-This feature is particularly useful for organizing and managing data efficiently.

 Step 1